-- Sleek, user-friendly Mac apps
+- Easy-to-use native Mac apps

-- Useful privacy features
+- Strong privacy & security features

-- Works with Netflix
+- Works with Netflix & torrenting

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs

-Do I Need a VPN on Mac?
+Do I Need a VPN on My Mac?

 How to Use a VPN on Mac

-Installing a VPN on MacOS is just as simple as installing it on Windows, and requires no special extra steps.
+Installing a VPN service on MacOS is just as simple as installing it on Windows, and requires no special extra steps.

 You can also choose to install your VPN at router level so that every device on your home network is covered at once – this is a little more technical, but it can be a great workaround for VPNs that aren’t available on Mac.